dtta222/Email-Application/README.md

 Task: create email accounts for new hires.

-App should do the following:
+App will do the following:

 - Generate an email with the following syntax: firstname.lastname@department.company.com
 - Determine the department (sales, development, accounting), if none leave blank